yukitsuji/Advanced_Lane_Finding/README.md

 For binary thresholding, I used a combination of color and gradient thresholds.
 But, a gradient thresholding has high rate of failures when there are objects like line in image.
 So if you need more robust algorithms, please use only color thresholding.
 And if there are cars in front of cameras, probably you couldn't recognize lane lines correctly.

-And for more improving histogram filtering, under image (ex: ), the range of searching could 狭くできる.
+And for more improving histogram filtering, by considering that starting point of line would be limited (about 100-300 for left line), the range of searching could be narrow.